 The starting '?ssl=true' and the ending '??' are mandatory, and work as demarcations for the OTW encryption parameters.
-The following table lists the descriptions of the options used in the syntax sample.
+Table 5.3 lists the descriptions of the options used in the syntax sample.

-Client-side OTW Options Options Description secure server host name The hostname, Fully Qualified Domain name, or IP address of the machine that is hosting the secure InterBase server.
-If the machine has multiple network interface cards, define the host-name/IP of the interface that is used by the InterBase server. secure server port name If you have a local service name associated with the socket port of the remote server, men- tion that name here; this is typically defined in the /etc/services file on Unix or on the <win- dows system directory>/drivers/etc/services file on Windows.
-The client library will automati- cally translate this to the socket port number at connection time.</win- secure server port num- ber The socket port number where the remote server is listening for secure connection requests.
-You provide this OR the port name above; not both. ssl This must be set for any of the other OTW parameters to be accepted and for the connection to be secure.
+Options Description secure server host name The hostname, Fully Qualified Domain name, or IP address of the machine that is hosting the secure InterBase server.
+If the machine has multiple network interface cards, define the hostname/IP of the interface that is used by the InterBase server. secure server port name If you have a local service name associated with the socket port of the remote server, mention that name here; this is typically defined in the /etc/services file on Unix or on the <windows directory="" system="">/drivers/etc/services file on Windows.
+The client library will automatically translate this to the socket port number at connection time.</windows> secure server port number The socket port number where the remote server is listening for secure connection requests.
+You provide this OR the port name above; not both.

+Options Description ssl This must be set for any of the other OTW parameters to be accepted and for the connection to be secure.
 Note: This option replaces the "OTWENABLE" option.
 It is strongly recommended that the OTWENABLE option no longer be used. serverPublicFile Location of the certificate file.
-By default, InterBase searches for ibserverCAfile.pem in the us- er's home directory.
-Both the serverPublicFile and serverPublicPath (defined below) must fol- low the PEM format as per standard SSL requirements.
-The client will not be expected to cre- ate this file.
-This file will be created by the database administrator of the server you are con- necting to.
+By default, InterBase searches for ibserverCAfile.pem in the user's home directory.
+Both the serverPublicFile and serverPublicPath (defined below) must follow the PEM format as per standard SSL requirements.
+The client will not be expected to create this file.
+This file will be created by the database administrator of the server you are connecting to.
 If you are the person generating this file, please ensure that the public certificate file has been created binding the certificate to the DNS of the server.
-This DNS must match the <secure host="" name=""> used by the client.</secure> Note: This option replaces the "CAFILE" option.
-It is strongly recommended that the CAFILE option no longer be used. serverPublicPath If you use and mention the serverPublicPath, then each file in the directory must contain on- ly a single CA certificate and the files must be named by the hash of the subject name and extension of ".0".
+This DNS must match the <secure host="" name=""> used by the client.
+Note: This option replaces the "CAFILE" option.
+It is strongly recommended that the CAFILE option no longer be used.</secure> serverPublicPath If you use and mention the serverPublicPath, then each file in the directory must contain only a single CA certificate and the files must be named by the hash of the subject name and extension of ".0".
 There are no default for this option.
 It is recommended that you use the serverPublicFile as opposed to serverPublicPath; if you specify both, serverPublicFile will be used.
 The organization hosting the server will provide the CA file.
 This file is used to verify that the connection is being made to a legitimate and verified server.
 Care must be taken to ensure that you are referencing the CA you want to use.
 Please see About the "c_rehash" command for more information.
 Note: This option replaces the "CAPATH" option.
-It is strongly recommended that the CAP-ATH option no longer be used.
+It is strongly recommended that the CAPATH option no longer be used.